LaunchCode-Education-Archived/cs50x-live/calendar/module0/materials/class0-prep/README.md

 ### Now you're ready for the first day of class, [Class 0](../class0)!

-The best place to see the course materials is by viewing the [Course Calendar](../../..)
+In case you missed it, the best place for an overview the course materials is by viewing the [Course Calendar](../../..)

 ***
 ##### Bonus Resources!